wyleyr/hankel1867tr/04-II-GeneralTheoryOfForms.md

 festgesetzten Regeln verknüpft werden kann.
 </p>
 <p lang="en">
-In the foregoing we have everywhere presupposed the unrestricted [completability]{.origphrase title="Ausführbarkeit"} of all operations, i.e. assumed that in the domain of objects under consideration, there is always an object which can be seen as the
+In the foregoing we have everywhere assumed the unrestricted [completability]{.origphrase title="Ausführbarkeit"} of all operations, i.e. assumed that in the domain of objects under consideration, there is always an object which can be seen as the